G-Milzink/CI_PP1_TR/README.md

 <br>

 ### Fonts
-Playfair-Display  with cursive as fallback was used for all tekst as to match the font used on thee physical menu.
+Playfair-Display  with cursive as fallback was used for all text as to match the font used on the physical menu.

 ### Structure
 The page uses a often used and easily recognized layout.
-A navigation bar is pinned to the top of every page providing easy navigation The website consists of five separate pages:
+A navigation bar is pinned to the top of every page providing easy navigation.
+At the bottom of the screen users wil find the footer providing a clear secondary link to the contact section and links to the restaurants social media acounts.

+The website consists of five separate pages:
 - A homepage wich offers a view of the terras from one of the tables.
 - An about page with the "About Us" tekst and an indoor shot of the restaurant.